tgstation/tgstation/README.md

 Keep in mind that we have multiple branches for various purposes.

-* *master* - "stable" code, used on the main server.
+* *master* - "stable" code, it was used on the main server until we realized we like living on the edge  :sunglasses:.
 * *Bleeding-Edge* - The latest unstable code.  _Please do any development against this branch!_

 ### INSTALLATION